take2rohit/origami_2D_track/README.md

 ## How to use this repo

 ### Running pre-tracked results on saved videos:
-- Few videos in `clipped_video` directory have pre tracked results.
+- All videos in `clipped_video` directory have pre tracked results.
 - All manuallly tracked files are available in `saved_files` directory. `.npy` files contains co-ordinates of tracked files.
 - `figure_tracking` directory contains different tracking visualization code for each gait of origami using already saved `.npy` files.
 -  `figure_tracking/matplotlib_saved_files_plot.py` helps in plotting `.npy` using Matplotlib.
 Can also be used to convert npy file to some other file type like CSV